 Atypical femur fractures most commonly occur with minimal or no trauma to the affected area.
 They may be bilateral and many patients report prodromal pain in the affected area, usually presenting as dull, aching thigh pain, weeks to months before a complete fracture occurs.
 A number of reports note that patients were also receiving treatment with glucocorticoids (e.g., prednisone) at the time of fracture.

 Any patient with a history of bisphosphonate exposure who presents with thigh or groin pain should be suspected of having an atypical fracture and should be evaluated to rule out an incomplete femur fracture.
 Patients presenting with an atypical fracture should also be assessed for symptoms and signs of fracture in the contralateral limb.
 Interruption of bisphosphonate therapy should be considered, pending a risk/benefit assessment, on an individual basis.

-BINOSTO is not recommended for patients with creatinine clearance < 35 mL/min [see DOSAGE AND ADMINISTRATION].
+BINOSTO is not recommended for patients with creatinine clearance <35 mL/min.

 Each BINOSTO effervescent tablet contains 650 mg of sodium, equivalent to approximately 1650 mg of salt (NaCl).
-Use caution in patients who must restrict their sodium intake, including some patients with a history of heart failure, hypertension, or other cardiovascular diseases [see PATIENT INFORMATION].
+Use caution in patients who must restrict their sodium intake, including some patients with a history of heart failure, hypertension, or other cardiovascular diseases [see Patient Counseling Information].

 Patient Counseling Information

 See FDA-approved patient labeling (PATIENT INFORMATION).